 Paragraph 3: Hard Hitting Highlights

-Select a couple examples from your resume that you believe will impress recruiters and hiring managers.
-Rather than a complete cut and paste, reword these achievements and frame it in a way that shows the employers what you can do for them.
+Select a couple of examples from your resume that you believe will impress recruiters and hiring managers.
+Rather than a complete cut and paste, reword these achievements and frame them in a way that shows the employers what you can do for them.

-In many cases, numbers resonate more so than words, so be sure to include quantifiable examples wherever possible.
+In many cases, numbers resonate more than words, so be sure to include quantifiable examples wherever possible.

 Paragraph 4: Say Goodbye While Refreshing Their Memory

 In this fourth and last paragraph, be sure to thank the hiring manager for taking the time to read your disruptive cover letter (remember that not all managers do!).

 Remember: You never get a second chance to make a first impression.
 Make yours count with an impactful and disruptive cover letter that separates you from the competition!